-Throughout Church and Jewish history, there were many legalists that interpreted scriptures through black light.
+Throughout Church and Jewish history there were many legalists that interpreted scriptures through black light.
 They even killed many who did not accept their dark interpretation.
-In the modern church, there are still many legalists who condemn people to hell who will not accept their demonically inspired doctrines.
+In the modern church there are still many legalists who condemn to hell all who will not accept their demonic doctrines.
 In one way or another they always put people back under the requirements of the law and in the final analysis they make salvation something that comes through one's own effort.
 (Of course they deny that they do that, but their legalistic doctrine says otherwise.)
 These dark clouds without water deny that you can be saved by faith in the atoning sacrifice of Jesus alone.
-They always add something more to salvation than trusting in Jesus Christ.
+They always add something more to salvation than just trusting in Jesus Christ.
 I will give some examples:

-This is Christian legalism because they support their position by twisting passages of scripture to conform to the doctrine of their church even though it flies in the face of the clear gospel of salvation through the Law of Faith.
-They give lip service to Protestant Christians and even call them brothers but their doctrine that cannot change (because they claim it to be infallible) still condemns these same brothers to hell unless they return to the Catholic Church.
-Meanwhile, they embrace those who worship in pagan religions and Catholic leaders have even said that these pagans worship the same God.
-They are right they do; his name in either case is Satan.
+This is Christian legalism because they support their position by twisting passages of scripture to conform to the doctrine of their church even though it flies in the face of the clear gospel of salvation that comes by God's grace through faith in Jesus Christ.
+They give lip service to Protestant Christians and even call them separated brethren their doctrine that cannot change (because they claim it to be infallible) still condemns these same Christians to hell unless they submit to the Roman Catholic Church.
+Meanwhile, they embrace pagans.
+Catholic leaders have even said these pagans worship the same God.
+They are correct, they do worship the same god; his name is Satan.

 No Catholic who believes what their church tells them has any assurance of salvation.
-They would consider such a belief presumptuous since salvation and the promise of heaven depends on one's own actions in life and the action of others who intercede (even after you are dead to help advance you through purgatory).
+They would consider such a belief presumptuous since salvation and the promise of heaven depends on one's own actions in life and the action of other sinful people that intercede (even after you are dead to help advance you through purgatory).
 Thus, they deny that Jesus Christ atoned for all sin at the cross.
-Therefore, they have no law of faith within them.

 Legalistic Catholic theologians have head knowledge of Christ but he is a counterfeit Christ (the spiritual attributes of their Christ for the most part is not found in the Bible).
 Their hope of salvation is established on a theology of works.
 It is not the free gift from God that is taught in scripture for all those who believe.
 In reality, there is not an ounce of difference between the legalistic Pharisees of the Jews and the legalistic Catholic hierarchy.
 Both the Jewish Pharisees and the Catholic theologians teach that works and ritual can earn brownie points with God.
 The largest denomination in Christendom gives lip service to Jesus but their doctrine proves to be anti Christ.

 The Largest Protestant denomination is the Baptists.
 They basically have a correct view of how one is saved.
 However, even within the Baptists there are many legalistic preachers who will give salvation by faith in Jesus in one message and then take it away in the next.
 Some tell their members they must obey certain laws and covenants.
-They even doubt the salvation of those who will not be hypocrites by following the will of a legalistic elder into some oath or commitment.
-Some members have been put out of their church for taking a stand against such unbiblical practices.
-The legalists in this camp also try to make members obey Old Testament law through the flesh and they continually threaten them with the consequences of breaking God's law rather than teaching Christians how to live as a new spirit creature in Christ that lives by the Law of Faith.
+They even doubt the salvation of those who will not be such hypocrites.
+Some members have been put out of their church for taking a stand against their unbiblical practices.
+The legalists in this camp also try to make members obey Old Testament law.
+They continually threaten them with the consequences of breaking God's law rather than teaching Christians how to grow in Christ through keeping the Law of Faith.
 All sins of the past, present, and future have already been paid for.
-If man could keep the law Jesus did not need to come and take our sins upon Himself on the cross.
+If man could keep the law, Jesus did not need to come and take our sins upon Himself on the cross.
 Only a personal loving relationship with Jesus will change the wicked heart of man.

 I could go on to talk about most denominations because there are legalists in all of them, but I think you understand my message by now.

-I do need to talk some about the groups who are so far out of line that they not only can be called legalistic they can be called legalistic cults.
+I do need to talk some about legalistic groups who are so far out of line that they not only can be called legalistic they can be called legalistic cults.

-There are groups that are so blinded by black light that they think that only their own little sect has any truth and that only their sect has the correct formula for Salvation.
+There are groups that are so blinded by black light that they think that only their own little sect has the truth and that only their sect has the correct formula for Salvation.
 Most Oneness Pentecostals fit this mold.
-They are so blind they cannot even see that the scriptures teach that God is triune.
+The Oneness people are so blind they cannot even see that the scriptures teach that God is triune.
 Yet, with these blind eyes, they say that anyone who does not see things their way have not been saved.
 They always add works to salvation.
 Their members claim to be in and out of the body of Christ all the time - depending on their daily walk.
-They always include in salvation a couple of legalistic steps of obedience (i.e. certain words said by a believer during the baptism ritual and the method of baptism by water during the ritual).
+They always include in salvation legalistic steps of obedience that one must take to be saved (i.e. water baptism saves and certain words need to be said during the baptism ritual to be saved).

-They take certain obscure passages in scripture to prove their point but ignore the overwhelming weight of scripture that demolish such beliefs.
-This is a classic example of a group that can quote certain scripture passages by rote but they do not have enough understanding to even figure out why their position conflicts with other scriptures and with others who also claim to be Christian.
+They take certain obscure passages in scripture to prove their point but ignore the overwhelming weight of scripture that demolishes such beliefs.
+This is a classic example of a group that can quote certain scripture passages by rote but they do not have enough understanding to even figure out why their position conflicts with other scriptures and with the believes of orthodox Christianity.
 To give some in “Oneness” the benefit of the doubt a lot of the members have little education.
-They only know what the elders tell them.
+They only know what their elders tell them.
 Even most of the elders have no formal education or the education came from the views of their own narrow-minded seminaries and doctrine.
-Therefore, erroneous doctrine is passed down from one generation to the next.
-(It is true because my pappy said it is true and he knows it was true because his pappy said it was true etc. etc.).
+Therefore, erroneous doctrine is passed down from one generation to the next. (i.e. it is true because my pappy said it is true and he knew it was true because his pappy said it was true etc. etc.)